ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/root-data-entity.md

 a _Research Object_ that includes the _Data Entities_ and the related
 _Contextual Entities_.

-An RO-Crate is described using _JSON-LD_ by an _RO-Crate Metadata Document_.
-As explained in section [RO-Crate Structure](structure) this may be stored in an _RO-Crate Metadata File_.
-In this section we describe the format of the JSON-LD document.

 ## RO-Crate Metadata Descriptor

 The _RO-Crate Metadata Document_ MUST contain a self-describing